bjssacademy/quick-git/README.md

 ![Alt text](images/createrepo2.png)

-Once you have done this, you'll get shown the link to the respository.
+Once you have done this, you'll get shown the link to the repository.
 Copy this link to the clipboard.

 ![Alt text](images/createrepo3.png)